 Toothpaste can taste exciting.
 That’s how the brands battle for sales.
-Each making their own fun flavours.
+Each making their own fun flavors.
 But what makes the fun-tasting paste taste so fun?
 Artificial Sweeteners.
-Not to mention flavouring agents.
+Not to mention flavoring agents.
 These may not be great for oral health.
 Investigate the labels before using them.

 A majority of toothpaste products contain anti-drying agents to keep the product from drying out when it is stored on shelves.
 However, some organic brands have chosen not to include these ingredients in order to produce a more natural and healthy option that still works as well.
 Without this agent, the paste is hard to extract from the tube.
 Kids may find access to the paste hindered.
 This may make brush time harder than normal.

 Toothpaste also contains thickening agents, which makes it easier to work with.
 This is due in part to the gum molecules that make up these safe and healthy ingredients for children’s teeth.
 Some even have seaweed extract.

 Many kinds of toothpaste contain abrasives, which are used to scrape away plaque and tartar from teeth.
 The common abrasive is calcium carbonate or baking soda.
 These rub against the surface of your teeth creating a smooth polished finish that can lead to gum erosion for children who don’t know how to brush their mouths properly yet.

 Unless advised by your pediatric dentist, never let them use any type of toothpaste with an abrasion because they may not have mastered proper brushing techniques just yet.